h3ngk1/web_develop/README.md

 # web_develop
-# Pictures are from Google
+# All pictures is from Google